tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 	{
 		"introduce":"Enterprise supports the verification type of \"individual industrial and commercial households\" with real name.
-Personal real name verification supports the Association of verified account", "name":"Features, such as that enterprise supports the verification type of \"individual industrial and commercial households\" with real name, etc. are released", "description":"Enterprise real-name verification adds the verification type of “individual industrial and commercial households”; if the personal real-name verification encounters the condition that the identity information is occupied, it can Associate the certified JD account to perform related verification.", "id":105
+Personal real name verification supports the Association of verified account", "name":"Features, such as that enterprise supports the verification type of \"individual industrial and commercial households\" with real name, etc. are released", "description":"Enterprise real-name verification adds the verification type of \"individual industrial and commercial households\"; if the personal real-name verification encounters the condition that the identity information is occupied, it can Associate the certified JD account to perform related verification.", "id":105
 	},
 	{